clarklindeveloper/notes/react - udemy - maximilian schwarzmuller - the complete guide.md

 - we pass to connect(mapStateToProps)(Counter) so we are connecting section of state to our Counter component
 - now we have access to ctr via {this.props.ctr}

+### Dispatching Actions from within the Component.mp4

+* dispatching within component, we have acccess to the store via connect()
+* a second configuration mapDispatchToProps, will receive dispatch as an argument, return a object {}
+* mapDispatchToProps = dispatch => { return {}}
+* in this object, we can define prop names `onIncrementCounter` : that will hold reference to anonymous function that returns a call to dispatch ()=>dispatch({})
+* we can use this prop onClick={this.onIncrementCounter}
+* in dispatch we pass an object with type eg.. {type:'INCREMENT'}
+* add mapDispatchToProps as second parameter, connect( mapStateToProps, mapDispatchToProps)
+* in reducer listen for the action

 ```js
 // index.js
 import {createStore} from 'redux';